Our research is editorially independent but we may earn a commission for purchases made through our links.

-Lake Tekapo is a nature lover’s haven, whether it be the allure of the wildflowers that coat the hills in December or white powder which dusts the trees in June, intensifying the blue hues of the glacial waters.
+Lake Tekapo is a nature lover’s haven, whether it be the allure of the scenery in December or white powder which dusts the trees in June, intensifying the blue hues of the glacial waters.
 Residing on the South Island, New Zealand’s top natural wonder sits within the beloved surroundings of Mackenzie Country.
 With sweeping views of the Southern Alps, this destination is enhanced further by a striking night sky, extensive hiking trails, intriguing bike routes and scenic hilltops.
 There’s always a reason to be outside, even in the winter, in which you’ll find skiing and ice skating.
 Read on to discover more nature-focused experiences near one of New Zealand’s prettiest locations.

 Scenic 4WD Tour Lake Tekapo Backcountry

 There’s so much to be seen beyond the roads that surround the electric blue lake, so much, in fact, it would be impossible to do it all on foot.
 Thank goodness for four-wheel drive Jeeps, that will take passengers over rugged hills and exciting terrain.
 It’s not all adrenaline, as there will be stops at high country farms to greet the horses and sheep.

 Mount John Summit Circuit Track is a hiking route that grazes by the lake and reaches amazing heights for incredible views of Mackenzie Basin.
 Hiking can be a rewarding challenge, but there’s a drivable road to the top as well, where you can visit Mount John Observatory.
 A little cafe offers coffee and really good, rich hot chocolate.
 So however you decide to reach the top, it’s a must spot to see the surroundings.

 Mackenzie Alpine Horse Trekking